calcuis/quiz-compiler/README.md

 **Editor:** Item Panel

 ## code review
-This Python code (game.py) defines a simple quiz application using the `tkinter` library for the GUI. anyHere's a brief explanation of its structure and functionality:
+This Python code (game.py) defines a simple quiz application using the `tkinter` library for the GUI.

 **Imports:**
 - import `json`: Allows working with JSON data.